jayarai16/Autonomous_AI_Voice_Agent/README.md

 # Autonomous AI Voice Agent

-This is a simple implementation of an AI voice agent for requesting refunds, built for the Sentienta Quality AI AI/ML Intern Test - Assignment 1.
+This is a simple implementation of an AI voice agent for requesting refunds.
 ## Setup Instructions

 ### Prerequisites